BackProgrammes and courses

 - Planning your study

-Note(s): Note(s): This course has a restricted number of places available.
+Note(s): This course has a restricted number of places available.
 If you have not been approved for progression to the clinical programme, your admission to this course cannot be guaranteed.
-Final selection for places will be determined by the School of Psychology in mid January.
-Access to an online learning environment is required so students can access the course Guide, expected learning outcomes and assessment tasks.
-The online learning environment may also be required to access supplementary study resources and for the electronic submission of assignments.
-Core study resources will be supplied directly to students.
+Final selection for places will be determined by the School of Psychology in mid-January.

 Note: You may enrol in a postgraduate course (that is a 700-, 800- or 900-level course) if you meet the prerequisites for that course and have been admitted to a qualification which lists the course in its schedule.